 pipe(getFirstName, log, getFirstLetter)

 Think about doing that with the original nested function.
-Three times as long to edit?
+Couple times as long to edit?
 Here it is:

 It’s rather ugly.
-Did I get the parentheses just right?
+Wait, did I get the parentheses just right?

 The Real World

-Alright, no biggie, we could pepper our app with null checks in our functions to avoid this unfortunate turn of events.
+Alright, no biggie, we could sprinkle our app with null checks in our functions to avoid this unfortunate turn of events.

 if(name===null) return null;

 It’s a bit of leap, but bear with me.
-Let’s make such a container.
+Let’s make such a container, why don’t we?